CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby.md

 	</tbody>
 </table>

+### Environment variables

+Clever Cloud can inject environment variables that are defined in the dashboard and by add-ons linked to your application.

+To access your variable in your application, nothing simpler!
+Just get it from your environment, like you would with `PATH`:
+`ENV["MY_VARIABLE"]`.

 ### Deploy on Clever Cloud

 Application deployment on Clever Cloud is via Git.
 Follow [these steps](/clever-cloud-overview/add-application/) to deploy your application.